dloumeau/dloumeau.github.io/DS_Reflection#3.md

 8) Own Barding emphasizes that we must resist fatalism.
 We don't need to accept the pure result that stems from coevolution.
 We can accept it but we may also shape/accelerate it for progress and development.
 For example, Norman Borlaug crossbred wheat crops (made them disease resistant) to improve yield and prevent starvation.
-He caused a rapid increase in agricultural production in what became known as “the Green Revolution”
+He caused a rapid increase in agricultural production in what became known as “the Green Revolution”.